 King County, Washington

-Lake Sawyer Recreation
+Lake Sawyer recreation

 - Lake Sawyer fishing (external, WDFW)

-- Lake Sawyer Community Club (external link)
+- Lake Sawyer Community Club

-Lake Sawyer and watershed data
+Lake Sawyer and watershed information

 - Watershed area: 8,120 acres